-Desmoid tumors (DTs), also referred to as aggressive fibromatosis or desmoid-type fibromatosis, are rare and debilitating soft-tissue tumors that can occur in both children and adults.
-They can arise in any part of the body with the most common sites being the upper extremities (arm, forearm, and hand), lower extremities (girdle, thigh, leg, and foot), abdominal wall, thoracic areas, and head and neck.
-Depending on their size and location, desmoid tumors can cause severe morbidities such as pain, internal bleeding, disfigurement, and limited range of motion.
-In some cases, desmoid tumors can be fatal if they impact vital organs.1
+Desmoid tumors, also called aggressive fibromatosis or desmoid-type fibromatosis, are rare and often debilitating and disfiguring soft-tissue tumors.
+They are characterized by a growth pattern that can invade surrounding healthy tissues, including joints, muscle and viscera.
+While they can arise in any part of the body, the most common sites are the upper extremities (arm, forearm, and hand), lower extremities (hip, thigh, leg, and foot), abdominal wall, thoracic areas, and the head and neck.

 Our Investigational Therapy

 Nirogacestat is an oral, small molecule, gamma-secretase inhibitor that has been investigated in 24 patients with desmoid tumors across Phase 1 and Phase 2 clinical trials.
 SpringWorks is conducting the Phase 3 “DeFi” (Desmoid/Fibromatosis) trial, a double-blind, randomized, placebo-controlled, global clinical trial in adults with progressing desmoid tumors.
 Additionally, in collaboration with Children’s Oncology Group (COG), a Phase 2 clinical trial is evaluating nirogacestat in children and adolescents with progressive, surgically unresectable desmoid tumors.